-Today’s DIY is extra special (and extra cute)!
-Here’s how to make rolled fabric or ribbon rosettes as well as how to use them to make DIY flower dog collar decorations.
+Extra special and extra cute!
+Here’s how to make rolled fabric or rolled ribbon rosettes, and how to use them to make DIY flower dog collar decorations.
 Look at handsome Humphrey rocking the rosettes!
-Make one for Valentine’s Day or pin this to your future crafting list.
+Make one for Valentine’s Day, or pin this to your future crafting list.
 They’d be super cute if you’re including your dog in your wedding or other extra special event.
 Making rosettes is a crafty way to coordinate outfits or to blend your fabrics and colours into other decorations, like floral dog collars, embellished leashes, and for non-dog decorations too, if you’re into that sort of thing.
 Haha!
 DIY rosette dog collars are easier than you might think, and there are both sewn and no-sew options depending on your preferences.

-Making a Homemade Rosette DIY Flower Dog Collar Attachment
+Rolled Ribbon Rosette DIY Flower Dog Collar Attachments

 Supplies and Materials

 To make a rolled ribbon rosettes or fabric rosettes, and use them to create a DIY flower dog collar like the one shown here, you will need:

 - Fabric and/or ribbon

 - Low-temperature hot melt glue gun and glue sticks